avaframe/AvaFrame/docs/moduleOut3Plot.rst

 different release area scenarios.
 If a parameter variation was used to derive the simulation results, the plots indicate the parameter values in color.
 If the input data includes information about the 'scenario' that was used, for example different release scenarios, the plots use different colors for each scenario.
 There is also the option to add a kde (kernel density estimation) plot for each result parameter as marginal plots.
+An example on how these plotting functions are used and exemplary plots can be found in :ref:`moduleAna4Stats:getStats`

 plotValuesScatter
 -------------------